JoyCuratoR/About-Tori-Ann-Cheung/README.md

 # 💫About Me :
 Hello I'm Tori-Ann, nice to meet you!
+As a Passionate Data-Obsessed Analyst, who's curiosity ignited a learning journey that has no end, I synthesize complex data into insights and actionable recommendations in a way that professionals understand.

 ## In Pursuit of Curiosity | Projects I've Done
 1. Built a Text Summarizer to outline the most important points of research papers in PDF format.